piontekle/lists-and-friends/README.md

-# Lists and Friends
+# Lists & Friends

 When you have multiple people shopping, the most efficient way to get everything on your list is to divide and conquer.
-Instead of your group having to text or call to update every time an item is collected, use Lists and Friends!
+Instead of your group having to text or call to update every time an item is collected, use Lists & Friends!

 Create a single account for your group, login, and begin your list making.
 Everyone logged into the account can add, edit, and mark items as purchased, and everyone in the group will be updated in real time.